frapplecat/moonup/README.md

 ![about moonup](readme-images/about-moonup.png)

-The about moonup section will briefly explain about moonup, where they meet, what's needed and include some links in the text content to other sections or pages with more detail.
+* The about moonup section will briefly explain about moonup, where they meet, what's needed.
+* Also includes some links in the text content to other sections or pages with more detail.

 <br>
 <br>